 3. IPHY 4940: Juniors and seniors are welcome to apply

 a.
 You must identify a clinical supervisor and confirm the internship requires an Affiliation Agreement with CU Boulder.
-Affiliations currently exist with Boulder Community Health, Children’s Hospital, and Clinica Family Health.
-If you cannot find that information, contact Dr. Jia Shi at email@example.com.
+Affiliations currently exist with Banner Health, Boulder Community Health, Children’s Hospital, Clinica Family Health, HCA-HealthOne, and Peak Form Medical Clinic.
+If you cannot find that information, contact Dr. Jia Shi at firstname.lastname@example.org.

 b.
 If an Affiliation Agreement is required and is in place, find out the documentation requirements from your clinical supervisor.
 These will vary according to the clinic or hospital, but will commonly include proof of insurance, evidence of specific immunizations, HIPPA training, infection control training, criminal background check, and drug test.

 Find an Internship